Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers: Anti-Compton veto

 The anti-Compton veto was applied off-line.
 From the recorded spectrum we produced a second spectrum by removing all the events when at least one SiPM registered a hit within a coincidence window of 6$\mu$s with the HPGe signal.
 Figure \ref{fig:anti_Compt_log} shows the $^{228}$Th spectrum recorded with the germanium detector and the suppressed spectrum.
 In the Region of Interest (ROI) of the GERDA experiment (2039 keV $\pm$ 50 keV) the flat (Compton) background was suppressed by a factor 4.2.
+In other words about 76\% of the background events were removed.

-It is even more convincing when we look at the Double Escape Peak (DEP) of the 2.6 MeV line (Fig.\ref{fig:anti_DEP}).
-After a pair production by a $\gamma$ the positron annihilates at rest and the two 511 keV $\gamma$s escape the HPGe detector.
+The Double Escape Peak (DEP) of the 2.6 MeV line allows further study of the Compton veto capabilities of our system (Fig.\ref{fig:anti_DEP}).
+After an $e^+ e^-$ pair production by a $\gamma$, the positron annihilates at rest and the two 511 keV $\gamma$ photons escape the HPGe detector.
 The energy deposited in the HPGe detector is the initial $\gamma$ energy minus 1022 keV.
-The two 511 keV $\gamma$s will deposit all their energy within a short distance in LAr.
-The net effect is that we have 1 MeV converted in scintillation light in the same time when 1592 keV energy is deposited in the HPGe detector.
+The two 511 keV $\gamma$s can deposit all their energy within a short distance in LAr.
+The net effect is that up to 1 MeV can be converted to scintillation light in the same time when 1592 keV energy is deposited in the HPGe detector.
 These events should be vetoed with high probability.
-On the other hand a fully absorbed $\gamma$ should not be vetoed.
+On the other hand $\gamma$ photons fully absorbed in the HPGe detector should not be vetoed.

-As we can see in Fig.\ref{fig:anti_DEP} while the DEP peak is suppressed by a factor 6.1 the neighboring gamma line is only suppressed by a factor 1.1 with 0.8 p.e. threshold.
+As we can see in Fig.\ref{fig:anti_DEP} while the DEP peak is suppressed by a factor 6.2 the neighboring gamma line (1620 keV from $^{212}$Bi ) is only suppressed by a factor 1.16 with 0.8 p.e. threshold.
 The strong suppression of the DEP proves that the reduction of the Compton background is not due to a random coincidence.